qgis/QGIS-Documentation/docs/training_manual/spatial_databases/spatial_functions.rst

 .. code-block:: bash

+  $ sudo apt install postgresql
   $ sudo apt install postgis
-  $ sudo apt install postgresql-9.1-postgis

 Really, it's that easy...

-.. note:: Depending on which version of Ubuntu you are using, and which repositories you have configured, these commands will install PostGIS 1.5, or 2.x.
-You can find the version installed by issuing a ``select PostGIS_full_version();`` query with psql or another tool.
+.. note:: The exact versions that will be installed depend on which version of Ubuntu you are using and which repositories you have configured.
+After installing you can check the version by issuing a ``select PostGIS_full_version();`` query with psql or another tool.

-To install the absolute latest version of PostGIS, you can use the following commands.
+To install a specific version (PostgreSQL verison 13 and PostGIS 3), you can use the following commands.

 .. code-block:: bash

-  $ sudo apt-add-repository ppa:sharpie/for-science
+  $ sudo apt install wget ca-certificates
-  $ sudo apt-add-repository ppa:sharpie/postgis-nightly
+  $ sudo lsb_release -a
+  $ wget --quiet -O - https://www.postgresql.org/media/keys/ACCC4CF8.asc | sudo apt-key add -
+  $ sudo sh -c 'echo "deb http://apt.postgresql.org/pub/repos/apt/ `lsb_release -cs`-pgdg main" >> /etc/apt/sources.list.d/pgdg.list'
-  $ sudo apt update
+  $ sudo apt-get update
-  $ sudo apt install postgresql-9.1-postgis-nightly
+  $ sudo apt install postgis postgresql-13-postgis-3

 Installing under Windows
 -------------------------------------------------------------------------------

-Installing on Windows is a little more complicated, but still not hard.
-Note that you need to be online to install the postgis stack.
+Installing on Windows can be done from binary packages using a normal Windows installation dialogs.

 First Visit `the download page <https://www.postgresql.org/download/>`_.
 Then follow `this guide
 <https://www.bostongis.com/PrinterFriendly.aspx?content_name=postgis_tut01>`_.

 More information about installing on Windows can be found on the `PostGIS